ansible-community/ara/doc/source/contributing.rst

 Pull requests welcome
 ~~~~~~~~~~~~~~~~~~~~~

-The ara repository is hosted on GitHub and every pull request is automatically
+ara is hosted at https://codeberg.org/ansible-community/ara thanks
-tested with linters, unit tests as well as a variety of integration test
-scenarios.

-This results in higher standards, better code, improved testing coverage,
-less regressions and increased stability.
+to `codeberg.org <https://codeberg.org/about>`_, a community deployment of `Forgejo <https://forgejo.org/>`_.

+ara has a number of other repositories as well, including:

+- https://codeberg.org/ansible-community/ara-infra (for things like the website and the live demo)
+- https://codeberg.org/ansible-community/ara-collection (for the ara Ansible collection)

-There are many tutorials on how to create a pull request on GitHub but the process
+Opening a pull request on Codeberg is similar to GitHub and GitLab.
-generally looks like the following:
+Documentation is available to get started: https://docs.codeberg.org/collaborating/pull-requests-and-git-flow/

+At a high level the process looks like this:

-- Fork the `ara repository on GitHub <https://github.com/ansible-community/ara>`_
+- Fork the `ara repository on Codeberg <https://codeberg.org/ansible-community/ara>`_
 - Run ``git clone`` on your fork
 - Create a new branch: ``git checkout -b cool_feature``
 - Do your changes and test or preview them locally, as appropriate